coop152/obsidian-vaults/System Architecture (25212)/Part 2/Ex2 Branch Prediction Solutions.md

 16. See `model_twolevel.py` for implementation.
 The definition of overhead is the same as the previous graph.![](Correlation%20between%20BTB%20Size%20and%20Execution%20Overhead%20(1).png)
 17. 59%
 18. Newer processors may make use of "pattern history tables", which predict on patterns of repeated branches.
 For example, a pattern of branches like "100100100100" (where a branch is taken every third time) would behave poorly with a regular BTB or a two level BTB, but would be handled well by modern branch predictors.
 Some processors also incorporate special loop handling logic, with internal counters that correctly predict the entry and exit points of a loop, and special return handling logic, which remembers the address that a procedure was called from and predicts that it will be returned to.
 Most modern high-performance processors have neural network-based branch predictors that are able to predict with a very large historical record.
+19.
-19. The "D" type is used to implement jump tables, which
+20. The "D" type is used to implement jump tables, which is often what switch/case statements in high level languages compile to.